-Vegetative growth is usually measured as the weight of prunings.
+Vegetative growth is commonly assessed by measuring the weight of dormant prunings.
 In commercial vineyards, vine hedging is a common practice during the growing season to provide for equipment access while severe hedging prior to harvest is common with mechanical harvest.
-The practice of hedging makes pruning weights less reliable as a measure of vegetative growth.
+The practice of hedging makes pruning weights less accurate as a measure of vegetative growth.

-In an attempt to develop a more reliable method of evaluating vegetative growth, spur diameter was measured between the first and second primary bud on spurs, which were measured for shoot growth prior to hedging on June 11, 1996.
+In an attempt to develop a more reliable method of evaluating vegetative growth, spur diameter was measured between the first and second primary bud on spurs, in addition to measurement for shoot growth prior to hedging on June 11, 1996.
 When comparing shoot length on June 11, 1996, to the spur diameter at pruning, the relationship is quite good with a significant slope and intercept using a double reciprocal model.
-The relationship was highly significant (P = 00000) with a moderately strong correlation coefficient of 0.82.
-The diameter formula is as follows:
+The relationship was highly significant (P = 0.0000) with a moderately strong correlation coefficient of 0.82.
+The relationship is as follows: